Twister (Knoebels Amusement Resort)

 Twister is a wooden roller coaster located at Knoebels Amusement Resort in Elysburg, Pennsylvania.
-It is a recreation of the famous Mister Twister, a 1964 John C. Allen design.
+It is a custom wooden coaster designed by John Fetterman, with heavy inspiration taken from Mister Twister at Elitch Gardens.

 History

-Knoebels Amusement Resort in Elysburg, Pennsylvania, started planning another roller coaster in 1998, following the popularity of its first coaster, Phoenix.
-Seeking to preserve another classic ride, the park looked into acquiring the defunct "Mister Twister", which had been abandoned when the entire Elitch Gardens amusement park was relocated in Denver, Colorado.
+Knoebels began planning a roller coaster in 1998, following the popularity of its recent addition, Phoenix, a relocated coaster from Playland Park in San Antonio, Texas.
+Seeking to preserve another classic ride, the park looked into acquiring the defunct "Mister Twister", which had been abandoned when the entire Elitch Gardens amusement park was relocated to Denver, Colorado.
 However, Mister Twister had been closed for so long that it was no longer in operating condition, and space constraints made physically relocating the ride impossible.
 Knoebels purchased the blueprints and set out to rebuild the roller coaster from scratch, modifying the design to fit the space available.
 A groundbreaking ceremony for the new Twister took place on November 3, 1998.
 At the time, the roller coaster was expected to cost $2 million to $3 million.
 Knoebels president Dick Knoebels described the ride as the largest project in the park's history.

-The ride was designed by Knoebels staff designer John Fetterman based on John Allen's original design for Mister Twister.
+The ride was designed by Knoebels staff designer John Fetterman, based on John Allen's original design for Mister Twister.
 Fetterman had never ridden Mister Twister himself, but one of his friends had recommended the ride after having gone on Mister Twister.
-Twister ultimately cost $3 million.
+Twister ultimately cost $3 million to build.
 The Adams Construction Company built the ride over a period of eight months.
 The roller coaster opened on July 24, 1999.
 An auction for seats on Twister's inaugural ride raised $8,625 for the Make-A-Wish Foundation.

 Characteristics

 Twister is 3900 ft long.
 It measures 101 ft 7 in tall, with a first drop measuring 89 ft 7 in.
 One cycle lasts about 2 minutes and 10 seconds.
 Throughout the course, the track crosses itself 36 times.
-The ride originally used 12-car trains, with two seats per car.
+The ride originally used 12-car trains with two seats per car.

 For the new Twister, Fetterman created a modified mirror image of the original "Mister Twister" layout, compacting the ride but preserving the highlights of the old design and Allen's original mathematical model.
-These highlights included the large double helix, which now wraps around the ride's curved station, and a large swoop curve at the top of the lift hill.
+These highlights include a large double helix, which now wraps around the ride's curved station, and a large swoop curve at the top of the lift hill.
 To keep the swoop curve in the new design, Fetterman created a split lift hill.
-To achieve this, the train climbs halfway up the structure on one lift hill, makes a 180-degree turn and finishes the climb on the second lift, stacked directly above the first one.
-While several roller coasters use more than one lift hill in their layout, Twister's zig-zag lift is unique.
+To achieve this, the train climbs halfway up the structure on one lift hill, makes a 180-degree turn and finishes the climb on a second lift hill, stacked directly above the first one.
+While several roller coasters use more than one lift hill in their layout, Twister's zig-zag lift hill is unique.